penske-media-corp/pmc-vvv/README.md

 With VVV we are signing up for a base level of slowness, but if the load times are 45 seconds or more, you might consider trashing your current environement and running the pmc-vvv script in a fresh directory.

 ### Miscellaenous Issues

+#### 9/29/2020

+JavaScript files from pmc-plugins are 404 on WPCOM sites - [see this message thread](https://penskemediacorp.slack.com/archives/C0AN3PRLP/p1601429119002500).
+This is an issue with lack of symlink support in certain WordPress functions due to PHP limitations.
+The curent workaround is to manually clone the repo instead of symlinking, and this is planned to be addressed once all sites have been migrated to VIPGo.

 #### 5/27/2020